 A Note On Derby Shoes And Formal Wear

-Please, please don’t wear these shoes with a tuxedo.
+If possible, avoid wearing derby shoes with a tuxedo.
 Even in a plain black leather with the highest shine you can imagine, bluchers are just a bit too bulky for the otherwise mega-clean lines of dinner clothes.

 Black patent leather derbies are available for sale on the market, even from otherwise reputable brands.
 Don’t buy them, as they represent a sartorial oxymoron.